Bluppie05/nophp/README.md

 Now to run php you'll have to add the code below to your html document.

 ```<script>nophp("<?php your php code ?>");</script>```

+# Setup server
+To setup your own noPHP server follow the steps below:
+1. Clone this repository to your computer(```git clone https://github.com/Bluppie05/nophp.git```)